learn-co-students/module-2-code-challenge-round-1-nyc01-seng-ft-082420-module-2-code-challenge---late-show-1600955250/README.md

 - Submit the form

 After submitting the form, the user should be redirected to the selected episode's show page.
+    (not sure how to associate here)
 ### 3. Episode Show Page

 On the episode show page, a user should see:

-- Episode date
+✅ - Episode date
-- A list of the guests who were on that episode
+✅ - A list of the guests who were on that episode
 - Each guest's name should link to the Guest Show page

 ### 4. Guest Show Page Episode links